cluetec/lifeboat/samples/HashiCorp-Vault/README.md

 ## Policy

 In this sample we are using for simplicity reasons the "root token" to authorize us.
-In a real world scenario you would use a separate took or any other
-[authentication method supported by vault](https://developer.hashicorp.com/vault/docs/auth).
+In a real world scenario you would use a separate token or any other [authentication method supported by vault](https://developer.hashicorp.com/vault/docs/auth).

 **What's important here**: Normally your identity shouldn't have root permissions!
 The only permission you need for